 4. My staff have difficulty explaining their technical knowledge to potential clients

 We know that good communication is essential in both landing and successfully completing projects.
 But in the environmental industry, many professionals enter the workforce with excellent technical knowledge and little business knowledge.

 Presentations may be poorly designed, with a lot of text that covers too much information in hard-to-understand language.
 Your employee may be nervous, avoid eye contact and be inflexible in delivering their message based on audience reactions.
 The audience may interpret this behaviour as a lack of confidence in the ideas or findings.

 The confidence of the presenter is a strong influencer on the audience’s confidence of the material presented.

 Train your staff to make their presentations focused and clear.
 They must know the difference between essential information and nice-to-have information, and the knowledge to answer any questions that arise during a presentation.
 They must know their audience, what they want and what they already know.
 Have your staff practice their presentations until they are comfortable speaking without simply reading from their notes.

-Get your staff’s communication skills up to speed effectively and efficiently with the ECO Academy’s new Professional Communications course.
-Click here to learn more
+Get your staff’s communication skills up to speed effectively and efficiently with our Professional Communications course.

 Is money (or a lack of it) getting in the way of much-needed training initiatives?